 Driving in Spain can be dangerous due to traffic congestion in urban areas, aggressive driving practices and excessive speed.
-For further advice, see our bulletin on Overseas Road Safety.
+For further advice, see our road travel page.
 Australian tourists driving in Spain are required by law to carry their valid Australian State or Territory Driver Licence, as well as an International Driver Licence.

 The annual Running of the Bulls takes place in Pamplona in July.
 Participating in the running of the bulls is dangerous.
 Each year, some participants are seriously injured and numerous deaths have occurred over the years.
 Some Australians jump off fountains during the festivities in Pamplona.
 This activity has resulted in severe injuries and death.
 Your travel insurance may not cover you if you participate in the running of the bulls or jumping from fountains.
 You should carefully check the details of your insurance policy.

 During summer some areas of Spain, including the Balearic Island of Ibiza, are popular party destinations.
 We recommend you read our travel bulletin 'Partying Overseas' for tips on partying safely.